dai-shi/connect-prerenderer/README.md

 * cookieDomain: a domain name to allow passing cookies.
 * attachConsole: when truthy, attach `global.console` to `window.console` when prerendering files (useful for debugging)
+* subprocess: if `truthy`, do the rendering in a subprocess (it helps to prevent possible memory leaks in jsdom).
+You can also set the `RENDERER_USE_SUBPROCESS` environment variable to any value (except an empty string) to achieve the same result.
+Try it if you experience memory leaks.

 Coding conventions (client-side)